 - Lightweight rain jacket or wind breaker

-Partly optional, depending on your special needs.
+Partly optional, depending on your individual needs.

 - Small backpack (for island excursions)